 See the Ex Templo San Jose

 The Ex Templo San Jose is a grand baroque church that sits at the crossroads of Calle 10 and Calle 63, just a short walk away from the Zocalo.
-The front facade of the church is particularly striking and has been decorated with blue and yellow azulejo tiles that resemble something you would expect to see in Spain or Portugal.
+The front facade of the church is particularly striking and has been decorated with blue and yellow azulejo tiles that resemble something you would expect to see in Puebla or somewhere like Spain or Portugal.

 The church was built by the Jesuits in 1716.
 San Jose is the patron saint of carpenters and shipbuilders.
 The Jesuits were then kicked out of the “new world” in 1767.